availproject/op-evm/README.md

 ## Limitations

 A list of limitations is present in the [issues](https://github.com/availproject/op-evm/issues).
 However, here are a few core limitations of this prototype:
 - Transaction replay: If a valid fraud proof arrives and rolls back the chain, the transactions that are rolled back are not replayed.
-Transactions from invalid block are essentially invalidated without any notification to the user.
+Transactions from invalid blocks are essentially invalidated without any notification to the user.
 - Light client support: The prototype does not support execution light clients (LC), as it is expensive for LCs to re-execute blocks.
 However, in the future, we can produce validity proof of correct block execution as fraud proofs which will allow LCs to follow chain very easily.
 NOTE: This is not about DA light clients.
 The design does support Avail LCs and may be included in the prototype in a future iteration.
 - Bridging: The rollup uses native tokens for staking and user transactions.
 The operators use AVL to submit blocks to Avail.
 The sovereign nature of the rollup does not allow a clear bi-directional bridge design from the rollup to another chain.
 - Data compression: The prototype already implements state diffs propagation on the p2p in the optimistic case.
 However, the blocks that are posted on Avail are not compressed.
 There is a big scope for cost optimization there.